douglas-george/timberhearth/storybook/story.md

 Whistlewing closed his eyes.
 “Then there’s no more time for hoping.”

+For the first time, they saw weariness in him—his feathers dulled at the edges, and his voice trembled slightly, as if the weight of centuries had begun to press harder.

 He turned and drew aside a curtain Jessica hadn’t noticed before.
 Behind it was a curved wall carved with thirteen sigils—one of them pulsing gently with light.

 “Ringtail was the first to awaken.
 And now you’ve seen why we must find the rest.”